merantix-momentum/squirrel-datasets-core/README.md

 </div>

 ---
-# What is Squirrel Datasets Core?
+## What is Squirrel Datasets Core?

-`squirrel-datasets-core` is an extension of the [Squirrel](https://github.com/merantix-momentum/squirrel-core) library. `squirrel-datasets-core` is a hub where the user can 1) explore existing datasets registered in the data mesh by other users and 2) preprocess their datasets and share them with other users.
-As an end user, you will be able to load many publically available datasets with ease and speed with the help of `squirrel`, or load and preprocess your own datasets with the tools we provide here.
+`squirrel-datasets-core` is an extension of the [Squirrel](https://github.com/merantix-momentum/squirrel-core) library. `squirrel-datasets-core` is a hub where the user can
+1) explore existing public datasets registered in the data mesh and load them with the ease and speed of `squirrel`
+2) preprocess their datasets and share them with other users.

 For preprocessing, we currently support Spark as the main tool to carry out the task.

 If you have any questions or would like to contribute, join our [Slack community](https://join.slack.com/t/squirrel-core/shared_invite/zt-14k6sk6sw-zQPHfqAI8Xq5WYd~UqgNFw)!

-# Installation
+## Installation
 Install `squirrel-core` and `squirrel-datasets-core` with pip.
 Note that you can install with different dependencies based on your requirements for squirrel drivers.
 For using the torchvision driver call:
 ```shell